nobody-famous/alive-lsp/README-dev.md

 The Common Lisp
 [interactive debugger](https://lispcookbook.github.io/cl-cookbook/debugging.html#the-interactive-debugger)
 is not directly available in VSCode either.
-For the most part the developer is reliant on log statements which print to the Output panel.
+For the most part the developer is reliant on log statements which print to the `Output` view.

 #### Locking Up the Alive Extension